thiago95macedo/weth/addons/website_blog/README.md

 Google Analytics Integration
 ----------------------------

 Get a clear visibility of your sales funnel.
-Odoo's Google Analytics trackers are configured by default to track all kinds of events related to shopping carts, call-to-actions, etc.
+WETH's Google Analytics trackers are configured by default to track all kinds of events related to shopping carts, call-to-actions, etc.